Generative Video Diffusion for Unseen Novel Semantic Video Moment Retrieval: Method

 \subsection{Instance-Preserving Action Editing}

-\dz{To simulate a VMR video involving the same subject executing different actions,} we aim to solve the problems that existing object editing methods \cite{TAV,videop2p, qi2023fatezero} do not place control for constraining instance specifics and subject-driven video generation methods \cite{molad2023dreamix} learn inaccurate instance information due to their mixed subject-specific and motion training strategy.
-Instead, we separate the learning of subject-specific instance information and the video motion.
-As shown in Fig.~\ref{fig:method}, we first train an image model to align the text token ``[v]" with the visual information of the shared subject instance across frames.
+To simulate a VMR video involving the same subject executing different actions, we aim to address the limitations of current \dz{video} editing methods \cite{TAV, videop2p}, which lack controls for constraining subject specifics.
+Additionally, we aim to overcome the inaccuracies in instance information learned by subject-driven video generation methods \cite{molad2023dreamix}, attributed to their mixed subject-specific and motion training strategy.
+Specifically, we separate the learning of subject-specific instance information and the video motion (Fig. \ref{fig:method}).
+We first train an image model to align a text token `[v] person' with the visual information of the shared subject instance across frames.
 This alignment is achieved in the 2D-attention layer containing self-attention (visual) and cross-attention (textual-visual) layers.
-Subsequently, we \textit{freeze} the learned text-visual alignment and introduce a temporal layer following the 2D-attention layer to capture the video motion.
+Subsequently, we \textit{freeze} the learned textual-visual alignment and introduce a temporal layer following the 2D-attention layer to capture the video motion.

 \textbf{Stage1: Instance Descriptor Learning.} In the first stage, we take the video as a set of unordered frames for instance descriptor learning.
 For effective learning, we select a subset of frames from the whole frame set, aiming to maximize diversity whilst ensuring frame clarity by minimising noise such as motion blur.
 Mathematically, given a frame \( f_i \) and its immediate neighbouring frames \( f_{i-1} \) and \( f_{i+1} \), we seek frames to maximize the following function: